PayBy/botim-money-docs/docs/1_General/integration-guide.md

 4. Use Base64 to encode the signature generated in step 3
 5. Use the signature generated in step 4 for all requests in the HTTP Header

 Sometimes you need to encrypt the request payload or fields to prevent man-in-the-middle attacks.
-When encrypting, use RSA encryption with PayBy's public key.
+When encrypting, use RSA encryption with Botim Money Business's public key.
 The encrypted field should not be too large (usually no more than 200 bytes) to ensure timely decryption.

 ![2](./pic/2.png)